 - Impact of broader economic trends.
-The grocery industry and our sales are affected by general economic conditions, including, but not limited to, consumer spending, economic conditions, the level of disposable consumer income, consumer debt, interest rates, the price of commodities, the political environment and consumer confidence. - Opportunities in the growing natural and organic grocery and dietary supplements industry.
+The grocery industry and our sales are affected by general economic conditions, including, but not limited to, consumer spending, economic conditions, the level of disposable consumer income, consumer debt, interest rates, the price of commodities, the political environment and consumer confidence.
+In this regard, we believe our financial results for the year ended September 30, 2016 reflected economic pressures in several of the markets we serve due to depressed oil and natural gas prices (although we believe those pressures have begun to moderate slightly). - Opportunities in the growing natural and organic grocery and dietary supplements industry.
 Our industry, which includes organic and natural foods and dietary supplements, continues to experience growth driven primarily by increased public interest in health and nutrition.
 Capitalizing on this opportunity, we continue to open new stores and enter new markets.
 As we open new stores, our results of operations have been and may continue to be materially adversely affected based on the timing and number of new stores we open, their initial sales and new lease costs.
 The length of time it takes for a new store to become profitable can vary depending on a number of factors, including location, competition, a new market versus an existing market, the strength of store management and general economic conditions.
 Once a new store is open, it typically grows at a faster rate than mature stores for several years.
 Mature stores are stores that have been open for any part of five fiscal years or longer.

 As we expand across the United States and enter markets where consumers may not be as familiar with our brand, we seek to secure prime real estate locations for our stores to establish greater visibility with consumers in those markets.
 This strategy has resulted in higher lease costs, and we anticipate these increased costs will continue into the foreseeable future.
-Our financial results for the year ended September 30, 2015 reflect the effects of these factors, and we anticipate future periods will be similarly impacted.
+Our financial results for the year ended September 30, 2016 reflect the effects of these factors, and we anticipate future periods will be similarly impacted.

-Our performance is also impacted by trends regarding natural and organic products, dietary supplements and at-home meal preparation.
+Our performance is also impacted by trends regarding natural and organic products, dietary supplements and athome meal preparation.
 Consumer preferences towards dietary supplements or natural and organic food products might shift as a result of, among other things, economic conditions, food safety perceptions, changing consumer choices and the cost of these products.
 Our store offerings consist of natural and organic products and dietary supplements.
-A change in consumer preferences away from our offerings, including those resulting from reductions to or changes in our offerings, would have a material adverse effect on our business.
-Additionally, negative publicity regarding the safety of dietary supplements, product recalls or new or upgraded regulatory standards may adversely affect demand for our products and could result in lower consumer traffic, sales and results of operations.
+A change in consumer preferences away from our offerings, including those resulting from reductions or changes in our offerings, would have a material adverse effect on our business.
+Additionally, negative publicity regarding the safety of dietary supplements, product recalls or new or upgraded regulatory standards may adversely affect demand for the products we sell and could result in lower consumer traffic, sales and results of operations.